 - Motion author

 - The body of the motion, beginning with “We/I move that … ”

 - Any likely financial implications

 - The motion should be stated in a positive manner whenever possible.

 - The motion should be written clearly and succinctly.

 - The motion should allow the Board of Directors as much latitude as possible in determining solutions to an identified problem.
 For example, rather than “The Board should establish a task force to …,” a motion might request that “The Board should develop a mechanism to…”.

 - Considerable thought should be put into eliminating ambiguity in the motion’s language to preclude the need for objections and amendments.

-- Complete business meeting “Standing Rules and Procedures” for submitting motions can be found in the PAEA Policies and Procedures Manual (see section 1).
-Please complete one form for each motion you wish to submit.
-If you have any questions, please email Steven Lane at slane@PAEAonline.org.
+Please send motions, and any questions on the process, to Steven Lane at slane@PAEAonline.org.
+Complete business meeting “Standing Rules and Procedures” for submitting motions can be found in the PAEA Policies and Procedures Manual (see section 1).